 Because it’s so much lighter in weight than steel, aluminum-made products are easy for anyone to install, manipulate, and re-position for various uses around the work site.
 And it also makes it easier for us to ship to you — meaning less shipping time and costs.

 Aluminum is also far more flexible than steel, meaning our manufacturing team can mold it into intricate and complex designs that perfectly fit your needs and specifications.
 And even with these malleable qualities, aluminum still has a similar strength profile to that of steel.
 It can’t hold many tons of piping systems, for instance, but for most platform environments, it works extremely well.

-Because of these qualities, aluminum is the metal of choice for our working platform and stairs systems.
+Because of these qualities, aluminum is the metal of choice for our work platforms and aluminum stairs.
 In fact, SafeRack is one of the only industrial manufacturing companies building with aluminum.
-This is because we have the engineers, technology and expertise it takes to cut, bend and stamp aluminum to create a stronger, more durable product.
+This is because we have the engineers, technology, and expertise it takes to cut, bend, and stamp aluminum to create a stronger, more durable product.